 We finally made it to the tents that contained our lunch.
 The meal this day was probably one of my favorite meals of the trip.
 Again we had a small app, soup, and then 6 platters of food including trout which I really liked.
 We were able to refill our waters (as needed) before then hitting the trail again for another 2,500 feet of loss.

 Carlos kept saying it would be more gentle- less rocky after lunch… but honestly it was still just as steep in spots and still a LOT of downhill.
 If you were using poles, keep them out !
-It was definitely a change of scenery at least though as we hit the jungle.
+It was definitely a change of scenery as we hit the jungle.
 Just about everything in the scenery was different and it couldn’t have felt more wild of a transition.
 There were hummingbirds bigger than my fist, flowers as long as my forearm, and rain forest trees as far as you could see.

 Changes of scenery